 - (a) The District shall hold a hearing for each activity for which a permit or permit amendment is required pursuant to Chapter 3, subject to the exception in Subsection (b) and as provided under Sections 3.52 and 3.66.
-A hearing involving permit matters may be scheduled before a Hearing Examiner. - (b) The District shall hold a hearing for minor amendments only if the General Manager determines that a hearing is required. - (c) The District may hold hearings on permit revocations or suspensions.
+A hearing involving permit matters may be scheduled before a Hearing Examiner. - (b) The District shall hold a hearing for minor amendments and permits authorized under Rule 3.52, 3.62(c), 3.66, and 3.67 only if the General Manager determines that a hearing is required. - (c) The District may hold hearings on permit revocations or suspensions.